martijndevries/solar-intensity-forecast/README.md

    <li> The directory <code>./figures</code> contains all the figures that are saved during the analysis in the notebooks, in .png formats </li>
     <li> The slides for the project presentation are in the file <code>project4_solar_slides.pdf</code> </li>
 </ul>

-## Software Requirements

-To run all the notebooks, the following python packages are required:
-1) Pandas
-2) Numpy
-3) Matplotlib
-4) Seaborn
-5) Scikit-learn
-6) Tensorflow.keras
-7) Tensorflow_addons
-8) Neuralprophet
-9) Plotly

 ## Dataset and approach